Restarting clinical research at NUH

 For more information

-If you are a Principal Investigator or a researcher involved in clinical research at Nottingham University Hospitals, the NIHR Nottingham Biomedical Research Centre or the NIHR Nottingham Clinical Research Facility please email us if you have any questions about the Research Restart process.
+If you are a Principal Investigator or a researcher involved in clinical research at Nottingham University Hospitals, the NIHR Nottingham Biomedical Research Centre or the NIHR Nottingham Clinical Research Facility please email us if you have any questions about carrying out research during COVID-19.

 Explaining the restart process